chinamike65/hugo-tuolesi/content/book3/book3en.md

 The second decision: amend the law immediately

-By thinking about the second root of impermanence in life: people not only die but also die indefinitely, and the three reasons for death indefinitely, we have to make a decision: immediately practice the Dharma.
+By thinking about the second root of impermanence in life: people not only die but time of death is uncertain, and the three reasons for uncertainty of death, we have to make a decision: immediately practice the Dharma.

-Gongtang Rinpoche said in the "Study of Impermanence":
+Gongtang Rinpoche said in the "Anthology of Impermanence":

 Before the dawn of tomorrow's practice of the Dharma, today's death is approaching,

-Don't deceive yourself now and amend the law from now on.
+Don't deceive yourself now and follow the law from now on.

 Not only do people die, they die indefinitely.

 Whether we die today or tomorrow, no one can be sure.
 Before death comes, we must decide to practice the Dharma today.
 This is very important!

-In the "Guide to Bodhi", it is said that the most important of the three fundamentals is to think about death without a fixed period.
+In the "Guide to Enlightenment", it is said that the most important of the three fundamentals is to think about death without a fixed period.
 Thinking about death without a fixed period can really change our concept and begin to diligently practice the Dharma.

 If you procrastinate and do not practice the Dharma, you will regret it very much before you die.